-Regarding fear and sadness, entrepreneurship scholars have often focused on potential venture failure as the object of entrepreneurs' fear (Cacciotti et al., 2016; Patzelt and Shepherd, 2011; Stroe et al., 2020; Welpe et al., 2012) and the loss of a venture as the object of entrepreneurs' sadness (Jenkins et al., 2014; Mantere et al., 2013; Patzelt and Shepherd, 2011).
+Regarding fear and sadness, entrepreneurship scholars have often focused on potential venture failure as the object of entrepreneurs' fear (Cacciotti et al., 2016; Patzelt and Shepherd, 2011; Stroe et al., 2020; Welpe et al., 2012) and the loss of a venture as the object of entrepreneurs' sadness (Jenkins et al., 2014; Mantere et al., 2013; Shepherd et al., 2009).
 We extend these literatures by showing that concerns of failure and venture loss also relate to how entrepreneurs express fear and sadness in funding pitches.
 In addition to showing that fear may imply uncertainty in relation to an entrepreneur's vision and their ability to push forward if the call for resources is not met, our study suggests that expressing some fear is acceptable-or even preferred-in crowdfunding.
 This appears to run counter to popularized conceptions of the overconfident, dominant, or brash entrepreneur that are often perpetuated by the media (cf. Anglin et al., 2018b), instead providing evidence that funders favor entrepreneurs who show some semblance of uncertainty or trepidation concerning their venture.
-Expression of sadness, however, had a negative relationship to funding.
-It may be that the negative relationship of facial expressions of sadness with funding is due to the low activation (i.e., energy, intensity, or arousal) inherent to sadness relative to happiness, anger, or fear (Russell and Barrett, 1999).
+Expression of sadness, however, had a negative effect on funding.
+This may be due to the low activation (i.e., energy, intensity, or arousal) inherent to sadness relative to happiness, anger, or fear (Russell and Barrett, 1999).